You’ve heard the advice a million times:

 One possible workaround is to push the ISO up.
 Depending on the camera you have, it’s a good idea to shoot with the ISO setting in auto mode.
 For example, shooting at 1/1000s, f/8 and ISO auto mode between 400 and 12800 will work perfectly well in many cases.

 Once you have decided the focal length you’re going to use and the composition you want, select the aperture that will give you the desired level of sharpness.
 Usually, you’ll want to maximize depth of field to keep the elements at the horizon in focus (mountains, trees…).

 If you’re using a wide angle lens (14-35mm), focusing at the hyperfocal distance will maximize depth of field no matter the aperture you use.
 In this case, depending on the effect you want to create, your aperture choice will be a trade-off with shutter speed in order to get an image exposed correctly.
 For example, you might want to use long exposures to capture the movement of running water, which will force you to close aperture, reducing the amount of light collected, to get the right exposure.

-On the contrary, if you’re using longer focal lengths (more than 70mm), and you still want to maximize depth of field, you must use smaller apertures (f/11, f/16) and focus about a third of the way into the frame.
+On the contrary, if you’re using longer focal lengths (more than 70mm), and you still want to maximize depth of field, you must use smaller apertures (f/11, f/16), and focus on a point located in the lower third of the scene.

 Aperture in astrophotography

 In most of your captures, you’ll be looking to maximize depth of field in order to get stars in sharp focus.
 But you’ll also want to capture as many stars as possible.

 In this situation, the aperture choice doesn’t involve depth of field.
 It’s all about the amount of light collected.
 So, you’ll need the widest aperture possible (f/1.4, f/2.8, etc.) and the longest exposure time possible to allow the sensor the collect the most light it can and, thus, capture the greatest number of stars.